 Of course!
 Virtual Private Networks allow you to access geo-blocked services by routing your data through servers elsewhere in the world, which makes it appear as though you’re in a different country.
 As an added bonus, your traffic is no longer subject to any local internet restrictions or censorship, so you can access services like Netflix, Skype, or Facebook in Oman.

 How do I blog anonymously in Oman?

-Local law enforcement doesn’t tolerate any criticism of the ruling family or outspoken views on public life in the sultanate.
+Sadly Oman’s declining state of individual freedoms has extended to journalists, bloggers, and regular citizens.
+Local law enforcement doesn’t tolerate any criticism of the ruling family or outspoken views on public life in the Sultanate.
 Any supposed deviations from the Islamic way of life are also looked down upon.
 If you’re a blogger, we recommend you use a VPN at all times.

 Read more in our article: How to blog anonymously, a guide for activists, whistleblowers, and journalists.